 Did you find value in reading the article?
 If you answered with a “yes”, then please take 3 seconds of your time to share it.
 Cheers!

-* Note – I will be publishing the second (and the last part) of this series on Monday, May 16.
+* Note – I will be publishing the second part of an effective cover letter (and the last part) of this series on Monday, May 16.
 Be sure to stay tuned.